beaubranton4/ncaa_d1_baseball_stats/README.md

 2. These statistics aren't readily available via API or free download anywhere
 3. I thought it would be fun to learn web scraping

-Here is what the raw data looks like on the website that we will be scraping:
+Here is what the raw data looks like on the website that we will be scraping from a single game:

 ![Page 2](images/dataset_example.png)